StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 #### :x: Copying and Moving Compound Types

-For non-primitives, C++'s default mode is to copy variables where Rust's default is to move (or transfer ownership).
+For non-primitives, C++'s default mode is to copy variables whereas Rust's default is to move (or transfer ownership).
 For example:

 ```c++
 //c++